WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 **3. Code Editor**

-You can use any code editor, [Visual Studio Code](https://code.visualstudio.com/) is a popular open-source tool, follow instructions on their site for your OS.
+You can use any text editor to write code.
+For example, Visual Studio Code](https://code.visualstudio.com/) is a popular open-source editor.
+You can follow instructions on their site to install it for your OS.

 ## Node Development Tools